 Your payment form might be the last thing you want redesign, but making a form the size of the screen, breaking that form down to the bare necessities, and surrounding it with white space, makes it more inviting and improves user experience (hint: increases purchases).

 Combine this simple, fullscreen form with micro-interactions that provide feedback in real time and guide customers through the process, and you have a winner.
 For example, subtle animations like a red “x” next to a required entry signals they skipped a field, or feedback messages let the customer know the payment was submitted and a confirmation email is on its way.

 Goba’s fullscreen payment form is simple and easy to use.

 All in all, you can expect to see bold, clean, minimalist websites featuring large design elements in 2020.
 These trends simplify the message you hope to send and make it easier for customers to remember your brand.

 But don’t stop there.
 Add those functional features to take your online store to the next level.
 Videos and animation are perfect at offering additional insight for products, while chatbots provide a helpful nudge toward the checkout page.
+Try A/B testing these design changes to see which is more successful for your business.
 With every trend, remember to apply it in a way that will push your website visitors to make that purchase.
 Because making money is what it’s all about, right?